corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 `FlowExternalAsyncOperation` allows developers to write an operation that returns a future with threading handled within the CorDapp.

 {{< warning >}}
 Threading must be explicitly controlled when using `FlowExternalAsyncOperation`.
-If a new thread is not spawned or provided by a thread pool, then a future run on its current flow worker thread.
+If a new thread is not spawned or provided by a thread pool, then a future runs on its current flow worker thread.
 This prevents the flow worker thread from freeing up and allowing another flow to take control and run.

 {{< /warning >}}